 The curriculum is a varied and stimulating introduction to secondary school study, and lays a foundation of effective study skills.

-Global studies – a distinctive feature of the Year 7 curriculum – reflects our aim to prepare our pupils for an increasingly international future.
-All pupils study the language and culture of Japanese, Mandarin and Italian.
-From September 2016 Year 7 pupils also receive lessons in local studies, taken by the Head, in which they discover the history and geography of Cambridgeshire.
+Language Studies is a distinctive feature of the Year 8 curriculum – it reflects our aim to prepare our pupils for an increasingly international future.
+All pupils study the language and culture of German, Japanese and Italian.
+From September 2016 Year 7 pupils have taken part in local studies activities, taught by the Head, in which they discover the history and geography of Cambridgeshire.